cicsdev/cics-bundle-scripts/pushcicsbundletoucd/README.md

     **File** > **New** > **CICS Bundle Project** > **Project name:** `com.example.service` > **Finish**

-1. Export the CICS bundle ready for building using the CICS Explorer.
+1. Export the CICS bundle as an Eclipse project using CICS Explorer ready for building.

     **File** > **Export..** > **File System** > select the project > To directory: `/build/input` > **Finish**